NateEag/.emacs.d/readme.rst

 heavyweight fairly quickly, and I was not impressed with how little it believed in graphical environments.

-These days I pretty much just love it.
+After a naive search for the perfect editor in my naive early twenties, when I narrowly avoided wasting years on writing my own, in 2009 I decided to learn Emacs, since I knew some of its shortcuts fairly well, and I needed to stick with something.

-It is Turing-complete, it has been polished over decades to be an extraordinarily powerful programmer's editor, I can use it on almost any platform, and I can evolve it to work exactly the way I want it to, no shutdowns required.
+A year or two into the project, I realized my dream editor had been sitting in my lap all along, if only I'd tried to learn it.

-I only really buckled down to start using it semi-seriously around 2009, so I'm not that far along the curve yet.
+It is Turing-complete, it has been polished over decades to be an extraordinarily powerful programmer's editor, I can use it on almost any platform, and I can evolve it to work exactly the way I want it to, without the overhead of recompiling or even restarting it.

 Still, you may find a few useful things in here.
 If you have a moment, glance at todo.txt and send me the two-line patches that address desires I didn't know